Let Me (Zayn song)

-"Let Me" is a song recorded by English singer and songwriter Zayn.
+"Let Me" is a song recorded by English singer-songwriter Zayn.
 Written by Michael Hannides, Anthony Hannides, Zayn, Alan Sampson, Khaled Rohaim and produced by Rohaim and MakeYouKnowLove, it was released by RCA Records on 12 April 2018, as the lead single from Zayn's second studio album Icarus Falls (2018).

 Release

 On 24 March 2018, Zayn posted a 15-second teaser on Twitter with the "soon" emoji.
 The video starts with the words "coming soon" and then features a montage of scenes from the music video.
 It ends with the words "the story continues" flashing on the screen.
 On 29 March, he uploaded a picture of himself sitting with the song's music video director, captioning the post: "Coming soon".
 He wiped his Instagram account on 7 April, before posting a second teaser on the day after, which was attached with the song's release date "04.12.18".
 Starting off with Zayn looking out over the ocean, the clip quickly cycles through music video shots and words in red on a black background.
 The third teaser was released on 12 April, it showed more clips from the music video and revealed the song's release time, as well as Zayn's character name.

 During an interview with Nick Grimshaw on The Radio 1 Breakfast Show, Zayn refused to disclose who the song is about, saying: "It's not always the wisest thing to do, it just complicates things so I have tended not to do that anymore, I just keep it to myself."